yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 1. Before deploying a strategy with [brownie-strategy-mix](https://github.com/yearn/brownie-strategy-mix) make sure your `brownie-config.yml` points to the correct patched vault version, to get a Health Check enabled `BaseStrategy` imported to your strategy.

-1. No change should be necessary on your extended `Strategy` logic to interact with the health check contract. **IMPORTANT**: Check your contract size to see if refactoring is needed for compilation.
+2. To interact with the health check contract, no change should be necessary on your extended `Strategy` logic. **IMPORTANT**: Check your contract size to see if refactoring is needed for compilation.

-1. Update your unit tests to set to the common Health Check contract [health.ychad.eth](https://etherscan.io/address/0xddcea799ff1699e98edf118e0629a974df7df012)
+3. Update your unit tests to set to the common Health Check contract [health.ychad.eth](https://etherscan.io/address/0xddcea799ff1699e98edf118e0629a974df7df012)

 ```python
 commonHealthCheck = Contract(web3.ens.resolve(“health.ychad.eth”))
 strategy.setHealthCheck(commonHealthCheck)
 ```

-1. Test your normal harvest operations using mainnet-fork and unit tests to validate that the integration is working correctly.
+4. Test your normal harvest operations using mainnet-fork and unit tests to validate that the integration is working correctly.

 ## Health Check Operations

-A global setting is used to check against deviations in reported profit and losses within a safe interval.
+A global setting check against deviations in reported profit and losses within a safe interval.
 Any report/harvest that falls outside this global safe interval will report.

 If a harvest/report revert transaction is detected on-chain, manual intervention is required to debug and accept the transaction into the vaults accounting.
 This should be done after proper validation by the strategist's multi-sig and Core Devs group.